Skip to content

 {

-// Each cursor call takes a snapshot -- sees a consistent view
+// Each snapshot cursor sees a consistent view

 cur.seek_begin();